highsidelabs/laravel-spapi/README.md

     'refresh_token' => 'IWeB|....',
 ]);
 ```

+> [!NOTE]
+> `client_id` and `client_secret` are nullable.
+If you are authorizing multiple sellers on a single SP API application, they will all use the same client ID and client secret.
+If you leave `client_id` and `client_secret` empty, the library will try to load those values from the `SPAPI_LWA_CLIENT_ID` and `SPAPI_LWA_CLIENT_SECRET` environment variables that are used in [single-seller mode](#single-seller-mode).
+That means that the single-seller credentials can effectively be used as master credentials in multi-seller mode.

 Once you have credentials in the database, you can use them to retrieve a `SellerConnector`  instance, from which you can get an instance of any seller API: